Financing Study Abroad

 - Share all financial aid information with parent(s) or guardian(s).

 Dropping below full-time status or completely withdrawing from your semester abroad program could have an adverse effect on your financial aid package.
-Therefore, if your enrollment status changes, notify the CIP and Hawk Central immediately.
+Therefore, if your enrollment status changes, notify the CIP and the Financial Aid Office immediately.

 - NAFSA Guide to Financial Aid for Study Abroad